EBN - European Board of Neurology Examination

 The European Board Examination in Neurology is a joint assignment of both EAN and UEMS SN/EBN via the Joint Education Board (JEB).
 Since establishing the JEB, cooperation in this regard is conducted via the board and has a designed framework.

-The EBN Exam exists of two partial exams (written and oral) and both will be held ONLINE only for the first time.
+The EBN Exam exists of two partial exams (written and oral) and both will be held ONLINE only.

 Deadlines: